Today, I want to talk to you about body types.

 However, knowing your somatotype tells you very little about what your diet and training program should look like.

-Somatotypes can’t predict how you should train and eat any more than they can predict your personality.
+Somatotypes can’t predict how you should train and eat any more than astrology can predict your future.

 SEE ALSO: THE FLAT BELLY CHEAT SHEET